-In October 2017, Dr. Oesterling was acquitted by a jury of his peers of all criminal charges brought against him and his medical practice, Caro Medical Group, a Caro, MI based family practice.
+In October 2017, Dr. Oesterling was acquitted by a jury of his peers of all criminal charges brought against him and his medical practice, Caro Medical Group, a Caro-based family practice.
 The prosecution argued at trial that Dr. Oesterling was running a “pill mill.”
-However, after a nearly month-long trial, a jury did not buy the prosecution’s claims.
+However, after a nearly monthlong trial, a jury did not buy the prosecution’s claims.

-After Dr. Oesterling was acquitted, attorneys Ronald W. Chapman II and Robert J. Andretz filed a motion demanding the government release the property and money seized during its investigation of Caro Medical Group.
+After Dr. Oesterling was acquitted, attorneys Chapman and Andretz filed a motion demanding the government release the property and money seized during its investigation of Caro Medical Group.
 The government maintained it had a right to Dr. Oesterling’s seized assets even after a jury acquitted him of any wrongdoing.
 After a hearing, the trial court granted Dr. Oesterling’s motion and ordered the government to return Dr. Oesterling’s property.